Table of Contents

 Pointer

 The primary use of the mouse in iTerm2 is to select text, and (by default) text is copied to the clipboard immediately upon being selected.
 You can click and drag to perform a normal selection.
 Double-clicking selects a whole word.
 Triple-clicking selects an entire line.
 Quadruple-clicking performs a "smart select", matching recognized strings such as URLs and email addresses.
-You can add custom pointer actions in Preferences > Pointer.
-I recommend using three-finger tap for smart selection, but you must ensure that System Preferences > Trackpad does not have any other action already assigned to three-finger tap.
+You can add custom pointer actions in Settings > Pointer.
+I recommend using three-finger tap for smart selection, but you must ensure that System Settings > Trackpad does not have any other action already assigned to three-finger tap.

 If you hold shift while clicking the existing selection is extended.
 In fact, you can single click in one location and shift click in an other location to make a selection: no dragging needed.